SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

             <MergeServiceID>	    Merge Service mashup service ID of the Web Service mashup

 4. Save the file *TicketFinderWidget.html* text content in clipboard.
-5. Log on to the SAP Hybris Cloud for Customer system and chose *Adapt > Launch in Microsoft SilverLight* from the upper right menu.
+5. Log on to the SAP Hybris loud for Customer system and chose *Adapt > Launch in Microsoft SilverLight* from the upper right menu.
 6. From the *Administrator* menu select *MASHUP AUTHORING* to open mashup authoring screen.

 ![alt tag](./src/main/resources/images/image2017-2-26%2016-29-41.png)